-“You need to keep the actual services quality to the top and obviously we invest a lot in talent, giving talent engaged in the capacity we need to drive all those innovations we want to launch into the market.”
+“You need to keep the actual services quality at the top and obviously we invest a lot in talent, giving talent engaged in the capacity we need to drive all those innovations we want to launch into the market.”

 Will it be enough?
 Operators often have deep pockets of their own to attract their own talent – perhaps the future of Orako involves operators picking and choosing the best bits.

 This is why Curciel places such an emphasis on flexibility; for example, data collection and analysis is where Sportradar has build its global brand, so it would be where to expect a competitive advantage.

 The business aims to offer a modular solution, where sports betting operators can pick from a wide variety of services, and choose the ones they wish to integrate on their platform.

 Curciel has an exhaustive list of these services: “We offer data services which allows customisation of the data for operators, we offer as well third party services, feeds integrated into the sportsbook service, managed trading services, managed marketing acquisition services, retention services, visualisation services, streaming services.

 “We offer to provide services for promotions, making sure the promotions are tailored end-to-end by the operators, we provide front-end development and customisation services for sports betting, we provide affiliation integration services and also management of the integrations for those third parties.”

 Curciel also insists that the operator will be able to additionally choose the degree and level of service, hoping that that the flexibility will allow operators to tweak the platform to meet their needs.